Table of Contents

-If you’re using a Challenge domain or Nameserver domain, these will also display in the drop down (not pictured), be sure to select the correct one.
+If you’re using a Challenge domain or Nameserver domain, these will also display in the drop-down, be sure to select the correct one.

 You can confirm the Cloudflare integration by clicking on the name of your website to open up the configuration modal, and clicking through to the domains tab.
 The Cloudflare option you’ve selected will be displayed in green underneath “API Integration”.

-[Bonus] Step 6: Manage your DNS records inside of your GridPane account
+[Bonus] Step 6: Manage Your DNS Records Inside Your GridPane Account

 Click on the type of record you’d like to edit, and here you can either add a new record or edit an existing record: